plebbit/plebbit-react-hooks/README.md

   ...Comment,
   previousAccountCommentCid: string // needed to scroll to every comment an account has published }
-AccountsCommentsOptions {
+UseAccountsCommentsOptions {
   accountName?: string,
-  filter: AccountCommentsFilter
+  filter: UseAccountCommentsFilter
 }
-AccountCommentsFilter { // only get your own account's comments/votes on a certain subplebbit, thread, etc useful for certain UI pages subplebbitAddresses?: string[], postCids?: string[], commentCids?: string[],
+UseAccountCommentsFilter { // only get your own account's comments/votes on a certain subplebbit, thread, etc useful for certain UI pages subplebbitAddresses?: string[], postCids?: string[], commentCids?: string[],